imlauera/imlauera.github.io/_posts/2021-01-02-como-uso-vim-un-resumen-de-sus-funciones-principales.md

 /,  n, and shift+n. busca hacia delante del cursor, con n recorrés las ocurrencias, con shift+n las recorrés hacia atrás.
 ?: busca hacia atrás del cursor.
 \* and #, busca las palabras en todo el texto de la palabra en donde tu cursor está situado (busca hacia adelante).
-#: lo mismo pero hacia atrás
+\#: hace lo mismo pero hacia atrás

-"f*" jumps to character
-"t*" jumps to behind character
-"F*" and "T*" jump backwards through results
-";" to jump forward and "," to jump backwards through results
-"x" to delete a character, "s" to delete character and enter insert mode
-"cw" (or "ce") to delete word and enter insert mode
+"f\*" busca y salta al primer caracter encontrado en la línea en donde está el cursor.
+Ejemplo: fa "t\*" busca y salta atrás del primer caracter encontrado en la línea donde está el cursor.
+Ejemplo: ta "F\*" y "T\*" saltan hacia atrás en los resultados encontrados

+Pero esto se puede hacer más fácil usando:

+";" salta hacia adelante y "," salta hacia atrás son iguales que F\* y T\* "x" eliminar un caracter, "s" eliminar un caracter y ponerte en inser mode (muy útil) "cw" (or "ce") borrar una palabra y entrar a insert mode
 combos: "dt)", "vf)", "vt)",  "yt)", "ct)", etc.
-"D" delete rest of line, "C" delete rest of line and enter insert mode
+Shift+d ("D") borra el resto de línea desde donde está el cursor hacia adelante y te deja en normal mode.
+Shift+c ("C") hace lo mismo que Shift+d pero te deja en insert mode.

-"S" delete entire line and enter insert mode
-vimbegood exercises (plugin for neovim)
+"S" borra una línea **entera** y te deja en insert mode vimbegood exercises (plugin for neovim)

-"gg" to jump to the top and "G" to jump to the bottom
+"gg" salta al comienzo del archivo y "G" salta al final.
-":100" or "100G" to jump to line 100
+":100" o "100G" saltan a la línea 100
-"12j" to jump down 12 lines, "12k" to jump back up (can also combine with "w" and "b" but used less often)
+"12j" salta hacia abajo 12 líneas, "12k" salta hacia arriba (can also combine with "w" and "b" but used less often)
 Relative numbers "set relativenumber" in .vimrc
-"{" and "}" to hop to back and forth between empty lines
-"Ctrl + u" and "Ctrl + d" to jump half-page up and half-page down
+"{" and "}" sirven para moverse hacia atrás o adelante entre parrafos, salta entre líneas vacías.
+"Ctrl + u" y "Ctrl + d" es equivalente a PageUp y PageDown, sirven para moverse mitad de página hacia arriba y la hacia abajo en el archivo.
 "%" to jump to matching pair of curly braces, brackets, parentheses; but DOESN'T work on quotes
-"*i{" to do command * on insides of curly brace  e.g. "di{", "d2i{", "ci{"
+"\*i{" to do command * on insides of curly brace  e.g. "di{", "d2i{", "ci{"
-"*ip" to do command * on paragraph e.g. "cip", "vip"
+"\*ip" to do command * on paragraph e.g. "cip", "vip"
-"*a[" to do command * on inside of braces INCLUDING braces e.g. "da{",
+"\*a[" to do command * on inside of braces INCLUDING braces e.g. "da{",
-"diw" to delete word if you're in the middle of word
+"diw" para eliminar una palabra si tu cursor está en el medio de una.
+asioji

-$ vim <enter>  to open vim
+vim \<enter\>  to open vim
-":e <folder>" to open finder (":e ." for current dir) and use tab for auto-complete
+":e \<folder\>" to open finder (":e ." for current dir) and use tab for auto-complete
 "Ctrl + p" to open plug-in finder (fzf recommended)
 "Ctrl + ^" to jump between last two files (remember to press shift otherwise it's "Ctrl + 6")
 Tip: Have a main file that serves as hub, <Ctrl + p> to file you want to go to (spoke), and then <Ctrl + ^> back to hub (avoid hopping around in a triangle between more than 2 files)
 "Ctrl + o" and "Ctrl + i" to jump backwards and forwards through history (can be inefficient if you have to jump back a lot)
 "mh" to set local mark that you can jump to with 'h (can use any letter) but...
 Tip: Have only 3-4 marks with "h" being most important and "l" being least important
 Tip: Simple find command might be more efficient than local marks
 "mH" to set a global mark that you can jump to with 'H (can use any letter)
 File tree can be helpful for ramping up on a new project but less helpful once you know where you want to go
 ThePrimeagen uses splits not tabs, and tends not to have splits open for very long
 <Ctrl + w> then "o" to close all but current buffer
 <Ctrl + w> then "v" to split vertically, <Ctrl + w> then "s" (or "n") to split horizontally
 ":resize 10" to set split to 10 rows tall, ":vertical resize 20" to set split to 20 columns wide
 <Ctrl + w> then "=" to equally spread splits
  Can remap to quickly open explorer / file tree in narrow vsplit
 <Ctrl + w> then "r" to rotate buffers, <Ctrl + w> then "H" to switch from horizontal to vertical split

 Tip: Rarely uses these commands; prefers to quickly open and close any splits to focus on one buffer